robfletcher/strikt/README.md

 # Strikt

-Strikt is an assertion library for Kotlin intended for use with a test runner such as [JUnit](https://junit.org/junit5/), [Spek](http://spekframework.org/), or [KotlinTest](https://github.com/kotlintest/kotlintest)
+Strikt is an assertion library for Kotlin intended for use with a test runner such as [JUnit](https://junit.org/junit5/), [Minutest](https://github.com/dmcg/minutest), [Spek](http://spekframework.org/), or [KotlinTest](https://github.com/kotlintest/kotlintest).

+Strikt uses a fluent assertion style similar to [AssertJ](https://assertj.github.io/doc/) but leverages Kotlin's type system and extension functions rather than needing a complex hierarchy of assertion builder classes.

 Strikt is under development, but 100% usable.
 The API may change until a [version 1.0](https://github.com/robfletcher/strikt/milestone/1) is released.